Ian McLauchlan: Amateur career

-He played for Jordanhill and West of Scotland.
+McLauchlan played for Jordanhill and West of Scotland.

 His scrummaging and loose play were both of a high standard.
 Fellow West of Scotland and Scotland international player Gordon Brown rated him the best prop he had played alongside.

 His nickname "Mighty Mouse" was from the fact that he was relatively small for a prop, but powerful for his size, like the cartoon character of the same name: